thephpleague/uri/docs/5.0/manipulations/middlewares.md

 <p class="message-info">This class is heavily influenced by the <a href="http://pipeline.thephpleague.com">League\Pipeline</a> package.</p>

-## Query Middlewares:
+## Query specific URI Middlewares

-All middlewares normalize the component
+In addition to modifiying the URI query component, the middleware normalizes the query string to RFC3986

 ### Sorting the query keys